callbacked/qwen3-mcp/README.md

 # Qwen3-MCP

-**An MCP-enabled Qwen3 0.6B demo with local tool-use and adjustable thinking budget, all in your browser!**
+**An MCP-enabled Qwen3 0.6B demo with adjustable thinking budget, all in your browser!**

 ## Overview